-However, human evolution and the human body were not designed for this, leaving us with mental fatigue and a lack of natural balance.
+For most of us city dwellers today, the “natural habitat” is largely the built environment; however, human evolution and the human body were not designed for this, leaving us with mental fatigue and a lack of natural balance.

 Biophilic office design aims to address the artificial quality of office environments.
 It is about introducing biophilic design elements that focus on the aspects of nature that contribute to our physiological indicators of physical and mental health.

-Biophilic design utilizes natural materials, natural light, and natural patterns, to construct a built environment that maintains a connection to the natural world.
+The biophilic design utilizes natural materials, natural light, and natural patterns, to construct a built environment that maintains a connection to the natural world.

-More than just design principles, biophilic design in commercial buildings has been found to have restorative qualities, boosting employee wellbeing and psychological health.
+More than just design principles, biophilic design in commercial buildings has been found to have restorative qualities, boosting employee well-being and psychological health.

-Many businesses are keen to have biophilic design in the workplace for the many benefits it has for employees, and guests, not to mention the financial gains.
+Many businesses are keen to have a biophilic design in the workplace for the many benefits it has for employees, and guests, not to mention the financial gains.

-What is Biophilic Office Design?
+What Is Biophilic Office Design?

 Biophilic office design as a concept is derived from the theory of ‘Biophilia’.
 The biophilia hypothesis suggests that there is an intrinsic human nature connection with the natural world.

-‘Biophilia’ originates from Greek, literally meaning ‘a love of life or living things, and this is the idea that the human fascination and need to interact with nature stems from a biological drive to interact with other living things such as plants and animals.
+‘Biophilia’ originates from Greek, literally meaning a love of life or living things, and this is the idea that the human fascination and need to interact with nature stems from a biological drive to interact with other living things such as plants and animals.

 In a nutshell, biophilic design is about supporting our innate need to connect with nature in the modern urban environment.

-What Are The Benefits of Biophilic Design?
+What Are The Benefits Of Biophilic Design?

 According to trusted environmental consultants Terrapin Bright Green, biophilic design principles can save $93 million in healthcare costs by increasing views from hospital beds to nature as patients require less time in the hospital to recover from major surgery.